hasobi/hasobi/README.md

 # My name is Hasobi Ro'id Radityo

 - 🔭 I’m a fresh graduate of which have experience in DevOps and SRE.
+- :video_game: I had research in Machine Learning and Cybersecurity.